afumchris/aws-bootcamp-cruddur-2023/journal/week4.md

   - Save the changes.

-After making these modifications, your AWS console should resemble the screenshot provided below as confirmation that the inbound rules have been successfully updated.
+After making these modifications, your AWS console should look like  the screenshot provided below as confirmation that the inbound rules have been successfully updated.

 ![](assets/sg-rule.png)